 The Rise Of Steve Jobs And Apple

-Born on February 24, 1955, in San Francisco, California, Steve Jobs was given up by his biological parents early on.
+Born on February 24, 1955, in San Francisco, California, Steven Paul Jobs was given up by his biological parents early on.
 He was adopted by Paul and Clara Jobs as a baby.
 When he was six years old, a young neighbor told him that his adoption meant “your parents abandoned you and didn’t want you.”